 Shooters may notice the lack of a takedown pin in the lower receiver.
 In its place, a wedge-shaped knob located on the upper is pressed forward to unlock the upper from the lower.
 With the upper hinge open, just pull the recoil assembly and bolt from the receiver to allow quick access to the barrel for cleaning.
 The controls of the XCR-L pistol are well placed and intuitive to operate, and the manual safely is ambidextrous.
 The AR-style magazine release has been adapted to include a left-side lever to make it ambidextrous as well.
 The non-reciprocating charging handle is located on the left side of the receiver instead of the top (AR-15) or right side (AK-47).
 The bolt release is located between the trigger guard and the magazine well where it can be activated by the tip of the trigger finger from either the left or right side of the pistol.
 The short, comfortable trigger stroke gauged at 5 pounds, 8 ounces.

-The XCR-L is an enjoyable gun to run on the range.
+Trigger Time The XCR-L is an enjoyable gun to run on the range.
 The left side location of the charging handle and the trigger-finger actuated bolt release are especially nice.
 As should be expected when firing rifle cartridges from a pistol-length barrel, the muzzle flash is bright and the report is loud.
 This results in quite the light show for other shooters on the range.
 However, thanks to the pistol's design and Quick Adjust Gas Valve, the felt recoil is kept to a comfortably moderate level.

 The gas valve is located above the barrel ahead of the front sight.
 With the gun fully unloaded and pointed in safe direction, the operator can press and hold a small switch in order to rotate the valve to increase or restrict the gas flow to the piston without the need for tools or disassembly.
 When the range test began, the XCR-L was fired with practice-grade imported ball ammunition, which failed to eject on every third or fourth round.
 A quick twist of the valve by one notch to increase the gas flow completely eliminated the malfunction while keeping the pistol's recoil manageable.
 With hotter loads, one click back to the original setting reduced the recoil without causing any failures.